EllisBale/MindFlip/docs/testing/functionalTesting.md

 Moves text number changes on how many pair of cards are clicked (feature) Expected Result: Moves text updates with each pair the user clicks on.
-Status:      Description:
+Status: PASS     Description: Test: Flip two cards for the "moves-text" to add 1.
+Steps: 1.
+Click two cards to flip them over.
+2. Check "moves-text" to see if the number adds 1.